CLSherrod/clsherrod.github.io/_posts/2008-10-07-how-often-should-you-publish.md

 3. Repeat.
 Frontlist becomes backlist, backlist grows, fan base grows, it scales.

 Frontlist reaches your fans.
 Your fans spread the word, and eventually your backlist reaches everyone else.
-The backlist turns some people into fans, who then look for the frontlist.</
+The backlist turns some people into fans, who then look for the frontlist.

 [Seth's Blog: How often should you publish?](https://seths.blog/2008/09/how-often-shoul/)